-It’s strongly recommended to update all the themes, plugins and wordpress whenever a update is available (unless you’ve compatibility issues with the new version).
+It’s strongly recommended to update all the themes, plugins, and WordPress whenever an update is available (unless you’ve compatibility issues with the new version).
 Doing so keeps you safe from all security threats.

 You can categorize your post content into categories by going to posts->categories.
-For example if you write blog about computer science students then you can have categories like “Data structures”, “web designing “, etc.
+For example, if you write a blog about computer science students then you can have categories like “Data structures”, “web designing “, etc.

 You can also add “tags” to a post by going to posts->tags.

-Same as in post here also you’ve a visual and text editor.
-You can also add media here as you did in post.
+Same as in the post here also you have got a visual and text editor.
+You can also add media here as you did in the post.

 You might have seen a website where if you hover on the menu a submenu appears.
-You can do that by selecting the parent in the right-hand side of “Add new page”.
+You can do that by selecting the parent on the right-hand side of “Add new page”.

-This section shows all the comments on blog of your website.
+This section shows all the comments on the blog of your website.
 Here you can approve/unapproved a comment, or even delete it.

 This section plays a major role in customizing the looks of your website.
 Let us see the sub-sections step by step.

 Here you see all the installed themes.
-Currently I’m running twenty fifteentheme.
+Currently, I’m running twenty-fifteen themes.
 You can download the theme of your choice and upload its zip file by clicking on “add new theme”

 This is the easiest way to customize your website.
-Whatever changes you make in this section take place instantly for preview, its upto you to save it or not.
-Here you can change the site name, background colors, header image, add widgets (like search bar, recent posts, categories, etc.)
+Whatever changes you make in this section take place instantly for preview, it’s up to you to save it or not.
+Here you can change the site name, background colors, and header image, and add widgets (like a search bar, recent posts, categories, etc.)

 Menus: Most of the sites have 2 menus, primary and secondary.

 You can create these menus in the “Menu” section.
-Menu can contain pages, categories or other custom links you want.
+The menu can contain pages, categories, or other custom links you want.

-Header & background again take you to the Customize section so that you can change the look of your header and menu.
+Header & background again takes you to the Customize section so that you can change the look of your header and menu.

-The editor lists all the template’s php files which are used in creating pages.
-If you want to make changes in the coding you can do it from here by editing the phpcode .
+The editor lists all the template’s PHP files that are used in creating pages.
+If you want to make changes in the coding you can do it from here by editing the PHP code.
 You can also change the styling of your website by editing the “style.css”.

 Don’t use this option if you’re a beginner.

-It provides you a set of tools to make your website more user-friendly.
-For ex: the tool “press this” lets you publish a post on any web page without going to “add new post” in the dashboard.
+It provides you with a set of tools to make your website more user-friendly.
+Forex: the tool “press this” lets you publish a post on any web page without going to “add new post” in the dashboard.

 There is another good use of Tools.
 Suppose you start building your website on your local server.
-At one point you’ll need to shift your whole website from local server to web server.
+At one point you’ll need to shift your whole website from a local server to a web server.
 This is when the “tools->export” option comes in handy.
-It can also we used while you’re moving your website from one web host to another without losing the content of website.
+It can also be used while you’re moving your website from one web host to another without losing the content of the website.